HedvigInsurance/web/src/pages/index.en.md

   bottom_paragraph: >-
     PS!
 These prices are estimates based on a single occupant living in a small-ish apartment.
 Get your personal price in the app.
-  heading: Don't lock yourself in.
-You decide when you need us.
+  heading: Don't let insurers lock you in.
+Hedvig bills monthly.
   monthly_label: / month
   owned_price: 129kr
   owned_title: Owned apartment